Agile Development Methodology: MVP Strategies and Best Practices for 2026

 Deciding on the ideal development methodology for your MVP: Agile's flexibility, Lean's efficiency, or Waterfall's structure?
 Make the right choice!

-Choosing the proper agile development methodology for your Minimum Viable Product (MVP) is more than a procedural decision.
-It’s a calculated move with the potential to be a big success for your startup as about 27% of the tech companies use Agile development.
+Choosing the proper agile development methodology for an MVP development service provider is more than a procedural decision.
+It’s a calculated move with the potential to be a big success for your startup, as about 28% of the tech companies use Agile development, according to a report

 In this blog, we examine three popular methodologies: